-Japan's outward FDI by country/region (Million USD, %)
+Trends in Japan's outward FDI by type

 Note: 1) The yen-based value is converted to dollars by quarter, using the average quarterly Bank of Japan interbank rate.
-2) For after 2014, figures reflect the annual revision.
-3) The cumulative total for 2017 is a preliminary figure.
+2) Floures are based on BPM6.

 Source: "Balance of Payment Statistics" (Ministry of Finance, Bank of Japan).